5 Ways To Make Your Business Greener

-This year, Earth Day celebrated its 50th birthday.
-And while much has changed since it was first celebrated in 1970 (for example, we now have the Environmental Protection Agency and the Clean Water Act), there is still much to be done to preserve the earth for generations to come.
+Last week, Earth Day celebrated its 52nd anniversary.
+While much has changed since 1970 (for example, we now have the Environmental Protection Agency and the Clean Water Act), there is still much to be done to preserve the planet for generations to come.

-In recent years, businesses have stepped up to that challenge, turning their offices green and making sure their business practices follow.
-If you’re looking for ways to join the eco-friendly movement in your office, read on to get tips for making your business green.
-It’s a great time to initiate new, green strategies if you’re planning on returning to your office after the recent stay-at-home regulations have relaxed.
+In recent years, businesses have stepped up to that challenge, using cleaner energy sources and rewarding team members for doing their part.
+If you’re looking for ways to join the movement in your office, read on to get tips for making your business greener.
+Earth Day may be over, but it’s still a great time to initiate new, green strategies.

 Reduce, Reuse, Recycle

 Reduce paper use by implementing rules like business-only printing, maximum paper use per day and double-sided printing only.
 Expand your reduction efforts by encouraging clients to sign up for paperless billing.
 Look into hybrid e-signing if you don’t have it already and consider digital media strategies for marketing your business.
 That may include social media, expanding your company website, email, blogging and digital banner ads.